How to Set Up a Phone Menu for Small Business

 1. Choose a Business Phone Number

 Telzio offers local and toll free numbers from over 60 countries that you can browse and register instantly.
+Once you decide on your phone number, you can start designing your call flow menu.

 2. Create Your Phone Menu Options

-1. Upload an audio file
+- Upload an audio file

-2. Record directly through the UI using your computer mic
+- Record using your computer microphone

 Related: 3 Tips for Creating a Professional Phone Greeting